shishenyxx/Adult_brain_somatic_mosaicism/pipelines/MPAS_and_snMPAS_processing_pipeline/README.md

 # Snakemake pipeline for alignment and germline heterozygous variant calling from MPAS and snMPAS data

-The pipeline is maintained by Xiaoxu Yang, Renee George, and Chen li
+The pipeline is maintained by Chen li, Xiaoxu Yang, and Renee George

 ----------------------------